zepto-lang/zepto/README.md

 And it autocompletes your newly created function, too!

-There are also List Comprehensions.
+There are also List and Hash Comprehensions.
 They look like this:

 ```clojure
 zepto> ; [do-this | for-every <- in, optional-check]